 1. Lift Off To The Future!

 What’s hard has changed.
-It’s now easy to make a website, get a design, and create a social profile.
+It’s now easy to make a build an idea, get a design, and create a social profile.
 I should know–I have made a living selling these things.
 There is now more information than ever about these items, and especially how they connect to business.
 What’s hard is finding people who care, seeing the dots connect, and the art of doing.
-Knowledge and how-to’s are not lacking, so why is it so difficult for businesses to go online in a way that resonates with their audience?
-Because it is not enough to read a book or an article–we need to see the future.
+Knowledge and how-to’s are not lacking, so why is it so difficult for businesses to create products with data in a way that resonates with their audience?
+Because it is not enough to copy what others are doing — we need to see the future.
 We need to care about it and execute with art.

-I am launching this site because I believe there are a lot of businesses that are great and just don’t know how to reflect their real-world goodness into their online presence.
-Building a better mirror and leveraging an online platform to grow is paramount to making these things happen.
+I am launching this site because I believe there are a lot of companies and products that could be great yet don’t reflect their real-world goodness into their products.
+Building a better mirror and leveraging technology innovations to grow is paramount to making these things happen.

 That’s where this site comes into play.